UTC+1 is an offsetEurope/London is a time zoneBST is a highly-context-dependent abbreviation:UTC+1)UTC+6)UTC+11)Examples:

 print_dt_eq(dt1.replace(tzinfo=NYC), dt3.replace(tzinfo=CHI))

-If either datetime is ambiguous, the result is always False
+If either datetime is ambiguous, the result is always False:

 print_dt_eq(dt1a.replace(fold=1, tzinfo=NYC), dt3a.replace(tzinfo=CHI), bold=True)